 Based on Hawking’s theory, if aliens had visited us in the past, we would likely know about it – like, really know about it (possibly dead from an introduced space disease or working in alien-run slave labor camps).
 We are going to side with Hawking on this one, meaning we highly doubt aliens were responsible for 1981’s aerial show.

 To really debunk the extraterrestrial theory, though, it’s important to look at another famous sky spiral – one that occurred over Norwegian skies in 2009 (pictured below).
 This particular anomaly has been described as a large spiral emitting a blue spiraling beam.
 It was seen by hundreds (and potentially thousands) of people.

 Image via Inter-Intelligence Communications

 The Norwegian case was eventually exposed as a Russian missile experiment gone awry.
 It is this conclusion that lends credence to the US Air Force’s deduction that the Chinese sky spiral was the result of a clumsy spy plane.

 While the US Air Force has admitted this is just a hypothesis, it somehow seems more likely than an alien light show.
-We will file this case in the same folder (the strange but explainable, in an earthly sense, folder) as the mysterious ‘floating city’ seen last year in Jiangxi and Foshan.
+We will file this case in the same folder (the strange but explainable, in an earthly sense, folder) as the mysterious ‘floating city’ seen several years ago in Jiangxi and Guangdong’s Foshan.